kl3mta3/KoKoFish/README.md

 - Translation to any language
 - TTS enhancement — rewrites text for more natural spoken delivery
 - AI tag suggester — adds pacing and emotion tags for Fish-Speech and Kokoro
+- **Assisted Flow** — an optional per-item pipeline that automatically runs grammar → translation → TTS enhancement before each item plays, so your playlist just sounds right
 - All AI features run locally using a small on-device model (no cloud, no API keys)

 **Supported AI Models for Writing Tools**